SarahTLS/Python_Final_project_QGIS/README.md

 Note QGIS 3.8 Zanzibar is required to run this tutorial.

 ## Step 1.
 Download and Unzip the data
-All the data for this lab are available here.
+All the data for this lab are available in the "final_project_data.zip" file in this repo

 ## Step 2.
 Inspect the script
 You’ll notice here that this script inputs a KML file of gas leaks and a shapefile of Massachusetts schools, and creates multiple new files.
 Find and identify the file names for each of the files that this script outputs including: